Q&A with Coatings Manager Michael Yankowski

 What is your role at LMC?

-I oversee the LMC bottom crew.
-I’m responsible for making sure my jobs stay on time and within budget - and most importantly: delivering first class work.
+“I oversee the LMC bottom crew.
+I’m responsible for making sure my jobs stay on time and within budget and, most importantly, delivering first-class work.”

 When did you first become familiar with Propspeed?

-I stated working with Propspeed around 2005.
+“I started working with Propspeed around 2005.”

-Absolutely!
+“Absolutely!
 Propspeed is a must-have on any vessel that has underwater running gear.
-There are other running gear antifouling systems out there, but none can compete with Propspeed.
+There are other running-gear antifouling systems out there, but none can compete with Propspeed.”

-If it were up to me, I would coat all underwater metals with Propspeed as long as they’re in a location that will have water movement.
-This includes all engine intake scoops, thru hull fittings, props, shafts, rudders, struts, IPS drives, bottom of trim tabs and underwater lights.
-We only use the Propspeed clear topcoat on transducers and underwater light lenses.
-Doing so gives the boat owner added protection on these hard to protect areas.
+“If it were up to me, I would coat all underwater metals with Propspeed as long as they’re in a location that will have water movement.
+This includes all engine intake scoops, through-hull fittings, props, shafts, rudders, struts, IPS drives, bottoms of trim tabs and underwater lights.
+On transducers and underwater light lenses, we use only the clear topcoat.
+Doing so gives the boat owner added protection on these hard-to-clean areas.”

-Typically, I only hear great reviews, occasionally I do hear some bad feedback.
-But, that is not the products fault in my opinion.
-Problems typically occur when the prop blades run into sand or the boat has sat too long, or a diver didn’t know how to care for the product.
-There’s not an antifouling system in the world that will perform great when the vessel just sits in one place with no water movement and zero maintenance.
+“Typically, I hear great reviews but, occasionally, I do hear some bad feedback.
+But that’s not the product’s fault, in my opinion.
+Problems typically occur when the prop blades run into sand, the boat has sat too long, or a diver didn’t know how to care for the product.
+There’s not an antifouling system in the world that will perform great when the vessel just sits in one place with no water movement and zero maintenance.”

-I’m very satisfied with the results.
-I typically find zero growth on the coated areas, as long as the vessel has been properly maintained.
+“I’m very satisfied with the results.
+I typically find zero growth on the coated areas, as long as the vessel has been properly maintained.”

-My vessel and I are both in love with Propspeed.
+“My vessel and I are both in love with Propspeed.
 My only regret is not using the product sooner.
-A couple of years ago, I would only use Propspeed on my shafts and propellers.
-On my tabs, struts and rudders I would use an epoxy primer and an Antifoul.
-I was doing it this way a long time making sure I applied those products properly, but they do not compare with the results I now receive from using Propspeed on all my running gear.
+A couple of years ago, I would use Propspeed on my shafts and propellers only.
+On my tabs, struts and rudders, I would use an epoxy primer and an antifoul.
+I was doing it this way a long time, making sure I applied those products properly.
+But they do not compare with the results I now receive from using Propspeed on all my running gear.”

-Is there anything else you’d like to add?
+Anything else you’d like to add?

-Sure.
-I just wanted to say thank you to Propspeed for making a product that truly does what it says it will do, and for helping me win the constant battle of marine-growth attachment and making it a lot less of a problem for me and boat owners.
+“Sure.
+I just wanted to say thank you to Propspeed for making a product that truly does what it says it will do, and for helping me win the constant battle of marine-growth attachment and making it a lot less of a problem, both for me and boat owners.”